vmware-tanzu/velero/hugo-site/content/blog/2019-10-01-announcing-gh-move.md

 ---
+title: Announcing a new GitHub home for Velero
+url: /blog/announcing-gh-move/
+image: /img/posts/vmware-tanzu.png
+excerpt: The next Velero release (v1.2) will be built out of a new GitHub organization, and we have significant changes to our plugins.
+author_name: Carlisia Campos
 author_avatar: /img/contributors/carlisia-campos.png
-author_name: Carlisia Campos
-categories:
+categories: ['velero']
-- velero
-date: "2019-10-01T00:00:00Z"
-excerpt: The next Velero release (v1.2) will be built out of a new GitHub organization, and we have significant changes to our plugins.
-image: /img/posts/vmware-tanzu.png
-redirect_from: /announcing-gh-move/
+# Tag should match author to drive author pages
-tags:
+tags: ['Carlisia Campos']
-- Carlisia Campos
-title: Announcing a new GitHub home for Velero
 ---

 ## Big announcement